 Now that you’ve made sure there aren’t any glaring errors in your emails, you should make sure that they’re going to the right people.
 If your recipients feel that they have no use for the emails that you’re sending them, they’re either going to outright ignore them or unsubscribe entirely.
 Segmenting your emails to reach out to specific groups can help you better focus your content.
 You can categorize your recipients by such things as location, age, gender, purchase history, or product interests.
 Basically anything that you have information on.

 Segmentation has been proven to be an effective tactic in email marketing.
 Mailchimp has shown that segmented email campaigns have double the click rate of unsegmented campaigns, alongside a 15% increase in open rates and a 10% decrease in unsubscribes.

 Regardless of what kind of business you’re running, email segmentation can help make sure that your customers are only receiving the emails that are relevant to them.

 So you’ve followed this advice but you’re campaign still isn’t yielding results?
-While there’s no doubt that email marketing is going to stick around for a while, that doesn’t mean that it’s the only way that businesses can connect with their customers, and sometimes it is simply the simply wrong way of doing it.
-These days, customers want a more personalised relationship with the companies that they are loyal to, something that email and other forms of digital communications can fail to deliver.
+While there’s no doubt that email marketing is going to stick around for a while, that doesn’t mean that it’s the only way that businesses can connect with their customers, and sometimes it is simply the wrong way of doing it.
+These days, customers want a more personalized relationship with the companies that they are loyal to, something that email and other forms of digital communications can fail to deliver.